tc39/notes/meetings/2018-05/may-24.md

 DE: It seems exceeding clear that we don't have a consensus.

-MS: I really don't want the pragma.
+MLS: I really don't want the pragma.

 BT: This is our chance to say no.